Critic-Free Deep Reinforcement Learning for Maritime Coverage Path Planning on Irregular Hexagonal Grids: Introduction

 Achieving MDA typically relies on heterogeneous sensing assets whose capabilities must be allocated over large areas of interest (AOIs) with limited endurance.
 This operational requirement gives rise to planning problems formalized as Coverage Path Planning (CPP) \citep{choset2001coverage,Galceran2013,cabreira2019,Fevgas2022}.
 CPP seeks trajectories that systematically observe an AOI under constraints on motion, endurance, and obstacles.

 However, maritime environments present specific geometric challenges that complicate classical CPP.
 Realistic AOIs are rarely convex polygons; they frequently involve irregular coastlines, exclusion zones, islands, and navigational hazards \citep{Nielsen2019, Mier2023}.
 Standard sweep patterns (e.g., boustrophedon paths) typically require the exact cellular decomposition of the target area into simpler, sweepable sub-regions \citep{choset2001coverage, Galceran2013}.
 This process relies heavily on the geometric morphology of the environment; irregular coastlines and dense exclusion zones generate numerous critical points that severely fragment the area.
 Consequently, routing a vehicle through these disjointed sub-regions becomes computationally intensive and kinematically inefficient, forcing excessive transit flights and sharp heading reversals \citep{cabreira2019, Nielsen2019}.
 Furthermore, exact optimization-based approaches such as Mixed-Integer Linear Programming (MILP) or evolutionary algorithms typically solve each instance from scratch \citep{Choi2019, Choi2020, Azad2017}.
-This lack of generalization prevents the reuse of computational effort across different mission geometries, limiting their utility for rapid on-board replanning.
+Recent USV-based bathymetric survey and cooperative coverage studies further confirm this pattern in coastal surveys, offshore mapping, island environments, and fault-tolerant multi-USV missions \citep{zhao2024optimal,zhao2024joint,shen2025multiple,ma2026fault}.
+This lack of generalization prevents the reuse of computational effort across different mission geometries, limiting their utility for rapid onboard replanning.

 Reinforcement Learning (RL) offers a paradigm to learn policies that generalize across problem instances \citep{Sutton2018,Kaelbling1996}.
 In particular, attention-based Neural Combinatorial Optimization (NCO) has demonstrated that Transformer-based policies can learn to construct high-quality solutions for routing problems such as the Traveling Salesman Problem (TSP) \citep{Kool2018,berto2025rl4co}.
 This paradigm is highly compatible with CPP over discretized AOIs, where the agent must select a sequence of nodes to visit.
 We adopt a hexagonal discretization due to its favorable geometric properties, such as equidistant neighbors and reduced anisotropy compared to grid maps \citep{Boots1999,Kadioglu2019,Cho2021}.